sapcc/esxi-exporter/README.md

 Prometheus exporter, which utilises the VMware SDK to get metrics from VMware ESXi.

 ## About
-This is a criticial service exporter.
-It useses the vCenter pyVmomi SDK and ssh to retrieve critical serviceses of esxi-hosts in order to monitor them with prometheus.
+This is a critical service exporter.
+It uses the vCenter pyVmomi SDK and ssh to retrieve critical services of esxi-hosts in order to monitor them with prometheus.

 ## Getting started

 - Simply start the `exporter.py` with python.
-- Required information can be passed by environment vars or by commandline arguments
+- Required information can be passed by environment variables or by command-line arguments

 **Environment variables**

 - `vcenter_user` the vCenter username
 - `vcenter_password` the vCenter password
 - `vcenter_url` the vCenter url without `https://`